programmfabrik/easydb-documentation/content/webfrontend/datamanagement/search/quickaccess/collection/_index.en.md

 > HINT: Releases also affect all subordinate collections if *Ignore permissions of superordinate collections.* is not activated.
 The release settings must be saved before copiing the link for further use.

+### PIN-Code

+So-called PIN codes can be assigned to collections in order to additionally protect access to the collection content.
+When opening the protected collection, the user must enter the PIN code.
+Otherwise, the user will not be able to access the content of the collection.
+In addition to the PIN code, however, a share must be configure so that the user can see the collection.

+This function is suitable for sharing course collection, for example.
+If a collection should be shared with a fixed group of users, but these persons are not identifiable via an easydb group (and you do not want to share the collection with each user individually), you can share a collection with the group "All users" or e.g. "Students" and additionally assign a PIN code.
+The name of the collection and the PIN code can then be announced in the lecture.

+For more info, check [Collection Attributes](/en/technical/types/collection/#attributes) and [User Collection PINs](/en/technical/types/user/#collection_pins).

 ### Expert pop-up for releases

 You can add custom permissions in the expert pop-up.
 Click <i class = "fa fa-bars"></i> to open the expert pop-up.